alepulver/game-catalog-builder/docs/improvements/output-field-configuration.md

 **Idea**
 - Keep provider clients as-is (they produce a set of extracted columns).
-- A YAML profile selects which columns from those existing outputs go to `Games_Final.csv`.
+- A YAML profile selects which columns from those existing outputs go to `Games_Enriched.csv`.

 **Pros**
 - Smallest change set; low risk.